Markets

 2 min

-MADRIDWhile much of the world's stock markets spent Easter Monday with their doors closed, the rumble continues in the United States.
-The Dow Jones, Wall Street's benchmark index, opened the session with its sharpest drop since April 8, when Donald Trump announced tariffs on China that could increase by up to 245%, and has already surpassed the crash of April 4. when Trump announced the battery of tariffs around the world.
+MADRIDWhile most of the world's stock markets spent Easter Monday with their shutters down, the roar continues in the United States.
+The Dow Jones, Wall Street's benchmark index, opened the session with its biggest drop since April 8, when Donald Trump announced tariffs on China of up to 104%—although the White House has already warned that he could increase them to 245%—and has already surpassed the slump of April 4. when Trump announced the battery of tariffs around the world.

 stats